bobshort4bobby4/PP4-Civ1/README.md

   - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) used for layout and responsive testing.
   - [Wave](https://wave.webaim.org/) used for accessibility testing.
   - [W3 Validator](https://jigsaw.w3.org/css-validator/) used to test css code.
+  - [w3 HTML Validator](https://validator.w3.org/) was used for html validation.
   - [pep8online](http://pep8online.com/) pep8online used to validate python code
   - [Windows snip & sketch](https://www.microsoft.com/en-us/p/snip-sketch/9mz95kl8mr0l?activetab=pivot:overviewtab) used to capture screenshots for readme file.
   - [techsini.com](https://techsini.com/) used to create the mock-up used in the readme file.